 - Complementary activities such as visits that support the students in further understanding and implementing the contents provided by the program.
 In case of four week modality program: During an optional extra week students will have to develop a Final Project working in small groups where their skills of self-management, responsibility, leadership and teamwork will be reinforced and practical knowledge gained through in depth, methodical study of the chosen topic.
 During this process students will be guided by tutors and will have to present and defend the project on the last day of the course.

 The evaluation of the program will be conducted by reviewing the students’ work and participation during the program.
-The participants are evaluated on a constant basis during the lectures and through the practical cases to be developed and defended.
+The participants are evaluated on a daily basis during the lectures and through the practical cases to be developed and defended.
 Attendance to all lectures and professional activities is mandatory.